 - a page on SSE legislations in the different countries and regions

 - a Thesissection with postgraduate thesis on the diverse thematics linked to research on SSE.
 A well of information often presented as case studies there are available also on the "map".

 - the trainings available worldwide classified by languages (here)

 Socioeco.org has developed mappings based on the map of solutions mentioned above:

-* The map of public policies of the SSE gathers on a map the public policies which at different territorial scales are developed in favor of the ESS;
+- The map of public policies in favour of SSE gathers the public policies that at different territorial scales work in favour of SSE:

-* The map of independent and cooperative media includes both a presentation by media worldwide and their articles related to the ESS;
+- The "Journalism of Solutions" map of independent and co-operative media includes both a fact sheet by media around the world and their articles related to SSE;